mtorials/hugo-mt32/content/virtualbox.md

 4. Execute the Setup file
 5. Follow the setup instructions

-# How to install a Virtuelmachine
+# How to install a Virtualmachine

 1. Open the Virtualbox
 2. Click the button `new` to create a new machine